 As should now be apparent, most B2B buyers want online access to information.
 How do you offer your customers this convenience?
 An online store with real-time information is the solution.
 This is how you can give customers a transparent overview of all important information, such as inventory levels, prices, and discounts.

 Looking for inspiration to make the customer search process as convenient as possible?
-Check out examples 1 and 7 on our blog 8 examples of B2B E-Commerce Platforms that Simplify the B2B Customer’s Buying Process.
-And would you like to learn more about preventing order mistakes?
-Read the top tips & tricks in this blog.
+Check out examples 1 and 7 in our blog on best 8 examples of B2B e-commerce.
+Plus, learn about the impact of order errors and how to prevent them.

-We can conclude that a B2B web store, where customers can easily place orders, is the minimum requirement.
+We can conclude that a B2B web store, where customers can easily place orders, is the minimum requirement to outdo competitors.
 But when it comes to landing customers during the B2B buying process, this is only the start.
 Do you truly want to stand out to your B2B customers?
 Make sure you offer them at least the following: